singular-gpispace/pfd-parallel/README.md

 We provide a massively parallel framework for partial fraction decomposition of rational functions based on the [Singular/GPI-Space framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).

-Our implementation is based on the approach described in the paper
+Our implementation is based on

+1) the approach described in the paper

-Janko, Boehm, Marcel Wittmann, Zihao Wu, Yingxuan Xu, and Yang Zhang:
+Janko Boehm, Marcel Wittmann, Zihao Wu, Yingxuan Xu, and Yang Zhang:
 IBP reduction coefficients made simple, JHEP 12 (2020) 054,

 which has been implemened in Singular in the library [pfd.lib](https://github.com/Singular/Singular/blob/spielwiese/Singular/LIB/pfd.lib).

+2) MultivariateApart algorithm

+Matthias Heller, Andreas von Manteuffel, Comput.Phys.Commun.
+271 (2022) 108174

 Although applicable in general, it is aimed at the partial fraction decomposition of integration-by-parts coefficients in high energy physics.